cashubtc/nuts/exchange.md

-  where `canonical_refund_request` is the [RFC 8785][rfc8785] JCS encoding of the swap request object `{inputs, outputs}`, with each input `Proof` serialized **without** its `witness` field (the witness carries the signature and cannot be included in its own preimage).
-The mint verifies: current time ≥ `expiry`;
-  signature valid under `refund` public key; swap issues outputs in an active keyset of the same unit as `offer_keyset`.
+  where `canonical_refund_request` is the [RFC 8785][rfc8785] JCS encoding of the swap request object `{inputs, outputs}`, with each input `Proof` serialized **without** its `witness` field (the witness carries the signature and cannot be included in its own preimage). **All `amount` fields are encoded as decimal strings** (same rule as participant canonicalization).
+The mint verifies: current time ≥ `expiry`; signature valid under `refund` public key; swap issues outputs in an active keyset of the same unit as `offer_keyset`.
 Otherwise rejected.

 The `refund` signature owner-gates the reclaim path: without it, any holder of the bearer proof could refund it to itself.
 Liveness is preserved: a failed